qiskit-community/qiskit-summer-jam-20/README.md

-## Summer Jam: Phase Two
+## Summer Jam: Phase One

-These hackathons ran from June 24th - July 1st.
+The first rounf of hackathons ran from June 24th - July 1st.
 Click each link to see the projects submitted through each one.

 #### [North Carolina Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-north-carolina/submissions/#submissions)
 NC State, UNC Chapel Hill, Duke, and other North Carolina area schools.
 Winning team will be announced soon.